 Why should you open up your company, its employees and your documents to an outside party for this particular Standard?

-First, the BRC Global Standard for Food Safety is important because it is used as a benchmark for the Global Food Safety Initiative and other food safety programs.
+First, the BRCGS Global Standard for Food Safety is important because it is used as a benchmark for the Global Food Safety Initiative and other food safety programs.
 The HACCP-based Standard sets the bar for food safety and now, that bar is higher than ever.

 In addition, pursuing certification to the Standard demonstrates the importance your company places on food safety, to regulators as well as to customers, consumers and your own workers.
 And as you take the steps toward certification, you’re also assessing measures in place to reduce safety risks due to pathogens, allergens and physical contaminants, among other hazards.
 If your internal audits or a third-party audit uncovers vulnerabilities, you have a chance to change or update your equipment and processes before there is a food safety problem.

-The latest information provided by the BRC on audits underscores the importance of lowering risks of contaminants through preventive and corrective measures like x-ray inspection.
+The latest information provided by the BRCGS on audits underscores the importance of lowering risks of contaminants through preventive and corrective measures like x-ray inspection.
 Advanced x-ray inspection systems for food are, in fact, an important tool in assessing food safety processes and making any changes to ensure compliance and certification.
 Having advanced contaminant detection technologies in place can help a company achieve a higher audit score and become certified to the Standard.

 February 1, 2019 marked the beginning of audits reflecting Issue 8 updates, which range from the presence of senior management in meetings to steps towards greater traceability to compliance with legal standards for checkweighing, among several other requirements.
 Companies currently seeking or planning to seek certification should familiarize themselves with those changes and the updated fundamental requirements and, on broader level, understand how audits are conducted and what is expected of manufacturers.
-For example, a BRC audit is not conducted by the BRC entity, but an independent approved certification body.
+For example, a BRCGS audit is not conducted by the BRCGS entity, but an independent approved certification body.